UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ### 3.6.1 Add UCD to the Pipeline

-On the Value Stream page, click "Pipeline" and click "Add App", then  choose "UrbanCode Deploy" from the dropdown.
+On the Value Stream page, click **"Pipeline"** and click **"Add App"**, then  choose **"UrbanCode Deploy"** from the dropdown.
 You will also need to select the application and process for this workbook.

 ![](velocity/pipeline-add-ucd.png)